Faculty and research in Vehicle Engineering

 - How to make train design and operation even more energy and power efficient.

-In the programme, you have access to a well-equipped laboratory with an instrumented test vehicle, car lift, driving simulator and a lecture room with computers where most of the education is performed.
+In the programme, you can access a well-equipped laboratory with an instrumented test vehicle, car lift, driving simulator and a lecture room with computers where most of the education is performed.